nickchan99/CSCI-4961-Labs/Lab4/Lab4.md

 Choosing a license is important since many different kinds of licenses exist, and guaranteeing users certain freedoms is important on a project by project basis.
 Without a license, users may use your project in unintended ways or manupilate the project maliciously and cite your source code.
 Additionally, the future marketability of a project is affected by what license the project uses.
 Lack of a license implies that all rights are reserved, so people can avoid using your repository in fear of violating copyright law.
+Picking the right licnese also reserves certain rights to you, as the copyright holder.

 #### 4)
 Using a project without a license is basically using someone else's private works.
 A project without a license insn't open source, the code